 EU STAR project mission

-The mission is to reduce risks and threats concerning peace, stability and development in BiH, by contributing to the improvement of a sustainable stockpile management system in the country.
-This will be done by firstly substantially decreasing unsafe and unstable ammunition stockpiles, and by fully employing ‘know-how’ transfer personnel from the Project to the MoD and AF BiH.
+The mission was to reduce risks and threats concerning peace, stability and development in BiH, by contributing to the improvement of a sustainable stockpile management system in the country.
+This was done by firstly substantially decreasing unsafe and unstable ammunition stockpiles, and by fully employing ‘know-how’ transfer personnel from the Project to the MoD and AF BiH.

 EU STAR project specifies

-The EUSTAR Project aims to dispose 3,000 tonnes of unstable ammunition in the local and international demilitarization facilities over the next 24 months.
+The EUSTAR Project aimed to dispose up to 3,000 tonnes of unstable ammunition in the local and international demilitarization facilities.

-The EUSTAR Project will enable sustainable demilitarization capability in the country, by providing capacitation and expertise, over the course of the last/final 6 months (24+6), securing that the equipment and know-how are transferred to the national authorities, and ensuring the complete sustainability and continuity of the Project in the future.
+The EUSTAR Project enabled sustainable demilitarization capability in the country, by providing capacitation and expertise, over the course of the last/final 6 months (24+6), securing that the equipment and know-how are transferred to the national authorities, and ensuring the complete sustainability and continuity of the Project in the future.

 EU STAR project activities/results

 Disposal of remnants of war – direct assistance to the significant reduction of ammunition quantities through the safe and environmentally benign disposal of up to 3,000 tonnes of ammunition, including unstable and unsafe ammunitions as well as complex ammunition systems;